-Full time apprentices will typically spend 30 months on-programme (before the gateway) working towards the occupational standard, with a minimum of 20% off-the-job training.
-All apprentices will spend a minimum of 12 months on-programme.
+Full time apprentices will typically spend 32 months on-programme (before the gateway) working towards this occupational standard.
+All apprentices must spend a minimum of 12 months on-programme.
+All apprentices must spend a minimum of 20% of on-programme time undertaking off-the-job training.